Glossary term

 What Is Call Risk?

 Call risk is the risk that a Callable Bond will be redeemed by the issuer before its stated maturity date.
-It matters because early redemption can force investors to reinvest principal at less attractive rates, especially when market interest rates have fallen.
+Early redemption can force investors to reinvest principal at less attractive rates, especially when market interest rates have fallen.
 In fixed-income investing, call risk is one of the clearest examples of how a bond's contractual features can change the real-world return an investor ultimately receives.

 Key Takeaways